Terry Duckworth: Relationship with Andrea Clayton

+Guest returns

 In early-July 1999, Steven Murphy of Inside Soap reported Pivaro would be returning to Coronation Street as Terry following a Duckworth family crisis.
 A show spokesperson said "You can guarantee if Terry returns, trouble is bound to follow."

 In October 2000, Inside Soap's Rachel Roberts and Allison Maund revealed that Terry would be returning again in November.
 A spokesperson for the serial told the writers that Terry would be nastier than ever.
 They added that "this time he surpasses even himself; Jack and Vera can't believe the despicable things he does."

 On 2 February 2012, Daniel Kilkelly of Digital Spy reported Pivaro had agreed to reprise his role once again.
 The actor said "I am elated to be returning to Coronation Street, which as a Salfordian has been part of my life for nearly 50 years - not just as a character in the show, but as a fan long before becoming an actor."
 Pivaro added he was proud to carry Terry with him and when he was asked to return by producer Phil Collinson, he could not refuse the offer.
 Terry will return to Coronation Street unaware his son, Tommy (Chris Fountain), is now living there.
 Kilkelly said dramatic scenes would follow when Terry's reasons for returning are made clear.
 Collinson said "I'm very excited to be welcoming arch villain Terry Duckworth back to Coronation Street.
 I grew up watching him duck and dive and break his parents' hearts - a deliciously evil performance from Nigel Pivaro.
 This time, though, he'll not only be blighting the life of his son Tommy but the lives of every resident of Coronation Street with a typically audacious scheme."
 Terry returned on 16 April 2012 and remained for four weeks.